 Collection agency usually takes a cut of around 30%-50% for these kind of cases.
 These accounts should carry high value debts to justify the cost of hiring an attorney.

 In case of B2C debt (individual/consumer debt), there is usually no room for negotiation.
-The reason is that individual debts are harder to collect, and unlike B2B accounts the B2C debts are subjected to far more stringent collection laws.
+Individual debts are harder to collect, and unlike B2B accounts the B2C debts are subjected to far more stringent collection laws.

 2. Debt Buyers: